i-dream-of-ai/ipybox/README.md

 # ipybox

 `ipybox` is a lightweight, stateful and secure Python code execution sandbox built with [IPython](https://ipython.org/) and [Docker](https://www.docker.com/).
-Designed for AI agents that interact with their environment through code execution, it is also well-suited for general-purpose code execution.
-Fully open-source and free to use, ipybox is distributed under the Apache 2.0 license.
+Designed for AI agents that interact with their environment through code execution, it is also well-suited for general-purpose code execution. `ipybox` is fully open-source and free to use, distributed under the Apache 2.0 license.

 <p align="center">
   <img src="docs/img/logo.png" alt="logo">